 Just be sure you have an accurate diagnosis for your back pain!

 Knowing the root cause of your sciatic pain will help in avoiding certain sitting positions that can aggravate your pain or increase the risk of further irritation to your sciatic nerve.

-Summary: Piriformis syndrome is a condition that affects the sciatic nerve.
+Summary: Piriformis syndrome is a condition that affects the nerve.
 Pain may present in ways similar to sciatica.
 There is some variation in the treatment for piriformis syndrome and sciatica, so a correct diagnosis is crucial to choosing the best office chair for your needs.